 The Chin Swee Temple is not only for worshipping the Reverend Chin Swee; devotees can also pray and seek the blessings of Lord Buddha and Kuan-yin.
 Moreover, the temple's premises have two giant statues of the worshipable.
 Tourists can explore the intricate designs and handiwork in every temple corner.

-In the complex of Chin Swee Caves Temple, tourists can also visit the magnificent nine-story Pagoda Temple.
+In the complex of Chin Swee Caves Temple, Malaysia where tourists can also visit the magnificent nine-story Pagoda Temple.
 This tall structure is decorated with multiple figurines of Buddha with the arrangement of 10,000 “blessing lamps” which devotees can light to extend the blessings of Buddha to their loved ones.
 Visiting the holy complex is like going for cultural exploration and channelizing the inner soul.

 To honour and celebrate Late Tan Sri Lim Goh Tong on his 90th birthday, his son Tan Sri Lim Kok Thay initiated the temple's long-pending renovation and expansion work.
 In addition, to initiate the job, he donated RM 10 Million to complete the ambitious expansion project.